 FOOT CARE NURSE COURSE (PART 2)

-Policy and Procedure Manual - Ottawa, ON
+Policies and Procedures Manual - Ottawa, ON

 The Foot Care Nurse (FCN) course is designed for nurses new to foot care and for experienced foot care nurses who wish to update their knowledge and skills.
 This course provides participants with the knowledge and skills necessary to function as a foot care nurse within a health care team.
 This comprehensive, advanced, and diabetic foot care program follows current Best Practice Guidelines and evidence-based practice.